Ah, I see the Dodgers are on TV baseball this week; from Dodger Stadium. Great. Now I’m gonna want a Dodger Dog all night.

 - It crossed over my dad’s vegetable garden.
 Then it was a foul ball.
 If it landed in the garden, it was an out – no, it was the ultimate out.
 We weren’t allowed to play anymore that day.
 OR…

 - …if the people who lived in that house were home.
 Then the ball was considered un-retrievable until they left and the game was over or suspended.

 - A ball hit over the left field fence was considered to be “in the outfield”.
 It could be caught on the fly for an out or fielded to hold the runner to a single or a double.
 UNLESS…

 - …it was a ball hit over the left field fence AND traveled beyond the tree in the middle of the neighbor’s back yard.
-That was considered to be a home run and would initiate an argument over measurement of such vitriol it would dwarf today’s chats between Clinton and Sanders supporters.
+That was considered to be a home run and would initiate an argument over measurement of such vitriol it would dwarf today’s chats between Trump supporters and non-supporters.

 - Games would continue until twilight, at which time we would switch to horseshoes, just to irritate ALL the neighbors.

 No matter which incarnation of “baseball” we happened to be playing each day, the score for each game was meticulously kept and just as meticulously forgotten the next day.
 Players switched teams with complete fluidity.
 Feelings were hurt…and healed.
 People were offended…and survived.
 Heroes were made…and humbled.
 The sun set…and then rose again.
 We could spell “Gay Place”, but we couldn’t spell “Republican”, or “Democrat”.
 We had heard of the Reds and the Yankees, but we had never heard of conservatives or liberals.
 If, in the middle of the game, we felt the call of nature, we ran home or to a neighbor’s house or to that catcher/bush and no one checked any birth certificates about it.

 We had all the time in the world, but there was no time to waste on foolishness like that.
 We had a game to play.